-When used, a newspaper of general circulation is referring to a paper that is intended for general distribution and is made accessible to the public in an effort to make sure that they are kept informed about the on-goings within the ad.
-By definition, there are certain criteria that a newspaper must meet to be considered at such.
+When used, a newspaper of general circulation refers to a paper that is intended for general distribution.
+Additionally, it is made accessible to the public to ensure that they are kept informed about the on-goings within the ad.
+By definition, there are certain criteria that a newspaper must meet to be considered as such.

-A newspaper that is considered to be one of general circulation is by definition is one that is issued daily or no less than once a week issued at least once a week and sold for a fixed rate to subscribers and holds a second class mailing permit from the United States.
-Free papers are not considered as suitable substitute for ads that are required to be placed in a publication of general circulation and publications should have at least four pages and a minimum of five columns.
+A newspaper that is considered to be one of general circulation is, by definition, one that is issued daily or no less than once a week issued at least once a week sold for a fixed rate to subscribers, and holds a second-class mailing permit from the United States.
+Free papers are not considered a suitable substitute for ads that are required to be placed in a publication of general circulation, and publications should have at least four pages and a minimum of five columns.

 In addition to this criteria, a newspaper of general circulation must publish news of general interest or of a general character to the public.
 This includes news pertaining to social affairs and political, commercial, and religious interests.